ckottke/ckottke.github.io/index.md

 - Analysis of noncompact [hyperkahler manifolds](https://en.wikipedia.org/wiki/Hyperk%C3%A4hler_manifold).
-Examples of these include moduli spaces of [magnetic monopoles](https://en.wikipedia.org/wiki/Bogomolny_equations) on R^3, [Higgs bundles](https://en.wikipedia.org/wiki/Hitchin's_equations) on surfaces, and Nakajima quiver varieties, including Hilbert schemes on C^2.
+Examples of these include moduli spaces of [magnetic monopoles](https://en.wikipedia.org/wiki/Bogomolny_equations) on R^3, [Higgs bundles](https://en.wikipedia.org/wiki/Hitchin's_equations) on surfaces, and Nakajima quiver varieties, including Hilbert schemes of points on C^2.
 In collaboration with F. Rochon, I have developed a framework for analysis on many of these spaces as 'quasi-fibered boundary (QFB)' manifolds, which has led to progress (and in some cases resolution) of long standing conjectures